-Doing narration change class 7, we have to understand what narration change is.
-Narration Change means to speak or write the speaker’s words from the Direct way to the Indirect way and vice versa.
+Narration Change means converting the speaker’s words from Direct Speech to Indirect Speech and vice versa.

-In Narration Change, the speaker’s actual words are called Direct Speech and when someone narrates the speaker’s actual words indirectly but keeps the meaning the same, they are called Indirect Speech.
+In Narration Change, the speaker’s exact words are known as Direct Speech, and when those words are reported indirectly while keeping the meaning intact, it’s called Indirect Speech.

 Direct: He said to me, “I am playing football.”